f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/OCP/Deploy_Ubuntu_Linux_server_machine_in_Red_Hat_OpenShift/ubuntu_deploy_server_in_RedHat_OpenShift.rst

 Deploy Ubuntu Server Machine in RedHat OpenShift Platform
 #########################################################
 This documents contains step by step procedure to deploy Ubuntu Server in RedHat OpenShift Platform (OCP).
-This is needed to deploy web based demo applications within them, which acts as a web server.
+This is needed to deploy web based demo applications within it, which acts as a web server.

 Pre-requesites
 -------------------------------